 If there are no places available on the train you want, you have a number of choices.
 First, some seats and berths are set aside as a “tourist quota” – ask at the tourist counter of the reservations hall if you can get in on this, or else try the stationmaster.
 This quota is available in advance but usually only at major or originating stations.
 Failing that, other special quotas, such as one for “emergencies”, only released on the day of travel, may remain unused – however, if you get a booking on the emergency quota and a pukka emergency or VIP turns up, you lose the reservation.
 Alternatively, you can stump up extra cash for a Tatkal ticket, which guarantees you access to a special ten percent quota on most trains, though certain catches and conditions apply.
-Bookable online and at any computerized office, these are released from 8am two days before the train departs, and there’s a surcharge of Rs75–150, depending on the class of travel.
+Bookable online and at any computerized office, these are released from 10am the day before the train departs, and there’s a surcharge of Rs75–300, depending on the class of travel.

 Luxury tourist trains

-Although trains are generally the most characterful and comfortable way to travel in India, there are some places, particularly in the Himalayas, not covered by the rail network, or where trains are inconvenient.
+Although trains are generally the most atmospheric and comfortable way to travel in India, there are some places, particularly in the Himalayas, not covered by the rail network, or where trains are inconvenient.
 By contrast, buses go almost everywhere, usually more frequently than trains (though mostly in daylight hours), and are also sometimes faster (including in parts of Rajasthan and other places without broad-gauge track).
 Going by bus also usually saves you the bother of reserving a ticket in advance.

 Services vary enormously in terms of price and standard.
 Ramshackle government-run buses, packed with people, livestock and luggage, cover most routes, both short- and long-distance.
 In addition, popular routes between larger cities, towns and resorts are usually covered by private buses.
 These tend to be more comfortable, with extra legroom, tinted windows and padded reclining seats.
-Note, however, that smaller private bus companies may be only semi-legal and have little backup in case of breakdown.
+Note, however, that smaller private bus companies may be only semilegal and have little backup in case of breakdown.

 The description of the service usually gives some clue about the level of comfort.
 “Ordinary” buses usually have minimally padded, bench-like seats with upright backs.
-“Deluxe” or “luxury” are more or less interchangeable terms but sometimes the term deluxe signifies a luxury bus past its sell-by date; occasionally a bus will be described as a “2 by 2” which means a deluxe bus with just two seats on either side of the aisle.
+“Deluxe” or “Luxury” are more or less interchangeable terms but sometimes the term deluxe signifies a luxury bus past its sell-by date; occasionally a bus will be described as a “2 by 2” which means a deluxe bus with just two seats on either side of the aisle.
 When applied to government services, these may hardly differ from “ordinary” buses, but with private companies, they should guarantee a softer, individual seat.
 It’s worth asking when booking if your bus will have a video or music system (a “video bus”), as their deafening noise ruins any chances of sleep.
 Always try to avoid the back seats – they accentuate bumpy roads.

-Luggage travels in the hatch of private buses – for which you will have to part with about Rs10–20 as “security” for the safekeeping of your bags.
+Luggage travels in the hatch of private buses – for which you may have to part with about Rs10–20 for the safekeeping of your bags.
 On state-run buses, you can usually squeeze it into an unobtrusive corner, although you may sometimes be requested to have it travel on the roof (you may be able to travel up there yourself if the bus is too crowded, though it’s dangerous and illegal); check that it’s well secured (ideally, lock it there) and not liable to get squashed.
 Baksheesh is in order for whoever puts it up there for you.

 Apart from river ferries, few boat services run in India.
 The Andaman Islands are connected to Kolkata and Chennai by boat – as well as to each other.
 Kerala has a regular passenger service with a number of services operating out of Alappuzha and Kollam, including the popular “backwater trip” between the two.
-The Sunderbans in the delta region to the south of Kolkata is only accessible by boat.
+The Sundarbans in the delta region to the south of Kolkata is only accessible by boat.

-A handful of big international chains offer self-drive car hire in India, but unless you’ve had plenty of experience on the country’s notoriously dangerous roads, we strongly recommend you leave the driving to an expert.
+A handful of big international chains offer self-drive car rental in India, but unless you’ve had plenty of experience on the country’s notoriously dangerous roads, we strongly recommend you leave the driving to an expert.
 If you do drive yourself, expect the unexpected, and expect other drivers to take whatever liberties they can get away with.
 Traffic in the cities is particularly undisciplined; vehicles cut in and out without warning, and pedestrians, cyclists and cows wander nonchalantly down the middle of the road.
 In the country the roads are narrow, often in terrible repair, and hogged by overloaded Tata trucks that move aside for nobody, while something slow-moving like a bullock cart or a herd of goats can take up the whole road.
 It is particularly dangerous to drive at night – cyclists and cart drivers hardly ever have lights.
 If you are involved in an accident, it might be an idea to leave the scene quickly and go straight to the police to report it; mobs can assemble fast, especially if pedestrians or cows are involved.

 Riding a motorbike in India is not for the faint-hearted.
 Besides the challenging road and traffic conditions with the resultant stress and fatigue, simply running an unfamiliar bike can become a nightmare.

 Without doubt the least stressful way of enjoying India on a motorbike, especially a temperamental but characterful Enfield, is joining one of several motorbike tours.
-They focus on the best locales with minimal traffic and amazing landscapes: the Himalayas, Rajasthan and Kerala, and remove much of the stress from what is still an adventure.
+They focus on the best locales with minimal traffic and amazing landscapes – the Himalayas, Rajasthan and Kerala – and remove much of the stress from what is still an adventure.

 In many ways a bicycle is the ideal form of transport in India, offering total independence without loss of contact with local people.
 You can camp out, though there are cheap lodgings in almost every village – take the bike into your room with you – and, if you get tired of pedalling, you can put it on top of a bus as luggage, or transport it by train.

-Bringing a bike from abroad requires no carnet or special paperwork, but spare parts and accessories may be of different sizes and standards in India, and you may have to improvise.
+Bringing a bike from abroad requires no special paperwork but spare parts and accessories may be of different sizes and standards in India, so you may have to improvise.
 Bring basic spares and tools, and a pump.
 Buying a bike in India couldn’t be easier, since most towns have cycle shops and even entire markets devoted to bikes.
 The advantages of a local bike are that spare parts are easy to get, locally produced tools and parts will fit, and your bike will not draw a crowd every time you park it.
 Disadvantages are that Indian bikes tend to be heavier and less state-of-the-art than ones from abroad; mountain bikes are beginning to appear in cities and bigger towns, but with insufficient gears and a low level of equipment, they’re not worth buying.
-Selling should be quite easy: you won’t get a tremendously good deal at a cycle market, but you may well be able to sell privately, or even to a rental shop.
+Selling should be quite easy: you won’t get a tremendously good deal at a cycle market but you may well be able to sell privately, or even to a rental shop.

 Slower and cheaper still is the cycle rickshaw – basically a glorified tricycle.
 Foreign visitors often feel uncomfortable about travelling this way; except in the major tourist cities, cycle rickshaw-wallahs are invariably emaciated pavement-dwellers who earn only a pittance for their pains.
 In the end, though, to deny them your custom on those grounds is spurious logic; they will earn even less if you don’t use them.
 As a foreigner you’ll probably be quoted grossly inflated fares, but ask yourself if it’s really worth haggling over tiny sums, which they could probably do with more than you.

-If you want to see a variety of places around town, consider hiring a taxi, rickshaw or auto-rickshaw for the day.
-Find a driver who speaks English reasonably well, and agree a price beforehand.
-You will probably find it a lot cheaper than you imagine: the driver will invariably act as a guide and source of local knowledge, and tipping is usually in order.
+If you want to see a variety of places around town, consider renting a taxi, rickshaw or auto-rickshaw for the day.
+Find a driver who speaks English reasonably well and agree a price beforehand.
+You will probably find it a lot cheaper than you imagine: the driver will invariably act as a guide and source of local knowledge, so tipping is usually in order.